Skip to content

 Review by Ms. Yingling Reads:

 “I’m a big fan of books where the main characters aren’t completely adverse to whatever is going on in their lives and have realistic struggles depicted.
 Rayna is fairly resigned; her plan to distance herself from others is based on a recent unpleasant friendship experience.
-She does warm up a bit to both her new environment and pet.
+She does warm up a bit to both her new environment and her pet.
 She has a good support system, even if her mother is gone frequently, and I loved the depiction of the school and the neighborhood, even if I’ve never seen a school that decorates quite as extensively for holidays!
 Nick is a sweet first crush, and there’s a scene at the very end with the most minor hand-holding and a sweet kiss, which is perfect for a middle school romance.
 The author is Cherokee, so seeing a tiny bit of that culture in the portrayal of Nick is great.” [middle grade, ages 8 and up]

 Books for kids to learn about Thanksgiving recommended by Debbie Reese of American Indians in Children’s Literature: Margaret Bruchac’s photo essay 1621: A New Look at Thanksgiving.